Review | Queer poems as Midwest field guide

 Bloodroot.
 Bluebells.
 Trillium.
 A warbler calls affirmatively from a branch overhead.

-It’s on a spring afternoon earlier this year when Yellow Springs poet and naturalist Gabby Loomis-Amrhein teaches me these names.
+It’s on a spring afternoon earlier this year when Yellow Springs poet and naturalist Emma Loomis-Amrhein teaches me these names.
 I walk alongside her as we trace the banks of the Little Miami.
 She stops periodically to admire an old sycamore or a grove of skunk cabbage.

 “evening primroses,” Loomis-Amrhein’s newly published collection of poetry, names these organisms and more.